backdrop-contrib/menu_node/README.md

 2. Installation
 ---------------

+- The module requires the optional core Menu module to be enabled.
-Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules
+- Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

 ------------